RohanBilly/NightAndDay/README.md

 ## How to Access
 To access the Unity project, open the repository folder from Unity Hub.
 It should take a while to download and launch as it uses a lot of assets.
-To access the Executable file, run the X file in the Build folder.
+To access the Executable build of the level, unpack the WorkingBuild.rar file then run  NightAndDay.exe in the WorkingBuild folder.

 ## Recommendations
 It is recommended that you run the test level on a Computer with at oeast 8GB of RAM and a dedicated GPU.